 Regular mowing and picking up clippings and other debris helps.
-Debris such as accumulated grass, sticks or leaves give rabbits a place to hide from predators which makes them prefer that area.
+Debris such as accumulated grass, sticks or leaves gives rabbits a place to hide from predators.

-If you still get rabbits and you want a sure fire way to protect your area the only way that doesn’t cause damage to your lawn or garden is a fence.
+If you still get rabbits and you want a sure-fire way to protect your area, the only method that doesn’t cause damage to your lawn or garden is erecting a fence.

-It is recommended you use chicken wire that is 3 feet high and 10 inches deep so that the rabbits can’t hop over or dig under it.
+It’s recommended you use chicken wire that is 3 feet high and 10 inches deep, so that the rabbits can’t hop over or dig under it.

-If your trying to protect young trees or shrubs, hardware cloth will deter the rabbits from eating them up.
+If you are trying to protect young trees or shrubs, hardware cloth will deter the rabbits from eating them up.
 Simply wrap the cloth around the base of the tree or shrub.
-Hard ware cloth is located near the chicken wire in the hardware store.
+Hardware cloth is generally located near the chicken wire in the hardware store.

 Live traps are a common way to get rid of rabbits.
-Live traps allow you to catch the rabbit alive and then release them somewhere else.
-The problem with this strategy is that rules vary by location on releasing wild animals, so you would have make sure it’s legal.
+Live traps allow you to catch the rabbit and then release them somewhere else.
+The only problem with this strategy is that rules vary by location on releasing wild animals, so make sure it’s legal in your area.
 Or hire a local critter collector.

-The last way to manage rabbits, that we recommend, is through repellents.
-The problem with repellents is there are so many of them and they all seem to have questionable results.
+The last recommended way to manage rabbits is to implement rabbit repellents.
+The problem with repellents is that while there are many choices of products, they all seem to provide variable or inconsistent control.
 We recommend you try the following and see if they have an effect:

 - dog hair